Hamline University required all students and employees to comply with the COVID-19 Vaccine Policy.

 INFORMATION TECHNOLOGY SERVICES

 Students can get assistance a variety of ways.
-They can call Bush Library’s Research Assistance at the Central Service Desk at (651) 523-2373 or email the desk at email@example.com.
-Bush Library is part of a worldwide cooperative chat service that students can use.
+They can call Bush Library’s Research Assistance at the Central Service Desk (CSD) at (651) 523-2373 or email the CSD at firstname.lastname@example.org.
+Bush Library is part of a worldwide cooperative chat service that students can access 24 hours a day/7 days a week.
 The chat link is available on the library’s homepage.
 Students seeking more in-depth assistance can request an appointment with one of the Research & Instruction librarians.
-These appointments will generally be delivered via Google Meet or WebEx.
+These appointments will generally be delivered via Google Meet.
 Library users seeking face-to-face support can inquire about varying availability at the Central Service Desk.

-Yes, Librarians are available to deliver research instruction both in course classrooms face-to-face, via Google Meet or WebEx synchronously during class times, and asynchronously outside of classroom hours, via pre-recorded video content.
+Yes, Librarians are available to deliver research instruction both in course classrooms face-to-face, or via Google Meet synchronously during class times, and asynchronously outside of classroom hours, via pre-recorded video content.

 The library believes that working in tandem with the classroom instructor is the most effective way to deliver the library’s information literacy curriculum.
 However, please consult with your library liaison for other possibilities.